top of page

 • The behavior is long-standing and is not caused by another chronic or recurrent psychiatric disorder, by a medical condition, or by substance use.

+Having a personality disorder means you are not the kind of person who can adapt smoothly to the normal give and take of everyday life.
+Instead you expect the world and people to change for you rather than being able to adjust to the requirements of different situations and relationships.
+However, there is a silver lining in this otherwise stormy cloud.
 I’ve learnt that some of the personality disorders’ characteristics can be adaptive and even necessary if they occur at the right time in the right place, and in the right measure.

 Antisocial Personality Disorder